tinuzz/wp-plugin-trackserver/README.md

 ## What about security?

-By installing this plugin, all your local users get the ability to use the tracking features.
-There is currently no way to allow/disallow users to use these features.
+The plugin uses a custom Wordpress capability to manage who can use the tracking features and manage their own tracks.
+The capability is granted to authors, editors and administrators, but not to subscribers.
+This is hardcoded for now, and (re)activation of the plugin will re-grant the capability to the three listed roles.

 Users who can create/edit posts can also use the [tsmap] shortcode and publish maps with their own tracks.
-It is not possible for users (not even admins) to publish other people's tracks.
+It is not possible for users (not even admins) to publish (or manage) other people's tracks.

-Track management is restricted to users with the 'manage_options' capability, which are only administrators by default.
-So, users who are not administrators can create tracks but not manage them.
-This will be addressed in a future version.

 Tracks can only be published in Wordpress posts or pages, and cannot be downloaded from outside Wordpress.
 Requests for downloading tracks need to